Gugulethu-Nyoni/pylon/README.md

    - model:name:* (means on this model user has all actions on name field)
    - model:*:read (means on this model user can read all fields)
    - model:name:create (means on this model user can create name field)
+   - Perhaps a toggle (mode) for model (existing) and field level perms